 So it’s no surprise that it’s become one of the largest and most effective communication platforms for conducting marketing campaigns.
 In this article, we’ll look at one particular type of SMS mass messaging strategy: text blasting.
 We’ll explore what it is and why it’s beneficial.
 We’ll also give you a few tips for how to get it right the first time.

 Let’s start with the basics.
 SMS (or “text message”) marketing involves sending marketing messages to a large number of customers at once via SMS.
 As a marketing channel, it’s cheap and straightforward.
 All you need is a text messaging service for business and a contact list of willing customers.

 You can use the SMS channel for conveying any kind of marketing message as long as it can be kept brief.
-It’s not ideal for detailed copy.
-This means that it’s generally used for sending things like discount offers, opt-in messages and short-burst information such as appointment reminders.
+It’s not ideal for a detailed copy.
+This means that it’s generally used for sending things like discount offers, opt-in messages, and short-burst information such as appointment reminder emails.

 Given the worldwide penetration of smartphones today, it’s not difficult to understand why SMS marketing has become essential for many marketing campaigns.

 The total number of smartphone subscriptions worldwide surpassed six billion in 2021, and the market is expected to continue growing rapidly.
 So it’s easy to see why this is a marketing channel you simply cannot afford to ignore.

 Bear in mind, though, that the laws around SMS usage for business purposes do vary around the world.
 If you’re running an international campaign and considering using SMS, it’s best to ensure you are fully aware of the legal implications in each territory before you begin.